 The Research Institute (TRI) at Western Oregon University improves the quality of life for individuals by facilitating positive change in education, health, and human services systems.

 To attain this vision, TRI conducts a comprehensive multi-disciplinary program of research, evaluation, program/model training, development, technical assistance, direct service, and dissemination serving both typical and special populations of all ages at the local, state, regional, and national levels.

 TRI is guided by partnerships with consumers, families, and practitioners and measures the effectiveness of its work by the impact on their lives.

-Current work continues to align with local, state and national issues in regular and special education, as well as human services.
+TRI staff are housed on the WOU campus in historic Todd Hall.
+In addition, TRI has project offices in New York, Massachusetts, Kansas, and Tennessee.Current work continues to align with local, state and national issues in regular and special education, public health and human services.
 TRI projects are working in every state within the country, as well as Puerto Rico, the Virgin Islands and the Pacific Basin.

-TRI Fun Facts
+TRI Fun Fact

-dormitory for women on WOU's campus, and is rumored to be haunted by its namesake, Jessica Todd.
+Many of TRI's staff are located in historic Todd Hall.
+Built in 1912, it was originally used as a dormitory for women on WOU's campus, and is rumored to be haunted by its namesake, Jessica Todd.

 Click to view a video tour of the history of Todd Hall.